splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 6. Your new metric set shows under :strong:`Pending MetricSets` section of the table with an :guilabel:`Analyzing` status while the cardinality check to runs.
 You might have to wait a few moments for the check to run.

-   .. caution:: Your pending MetricSet will expire after one hour.
+   .. caution:: Your pending MetricSet expires after one hour.
 If your MetricSet times out before you enable it, rerun the analysis.

 7. After the cardinality check has run, review the cardinality of your new MetricSet and enable your new MetricSet.